matter-labs/block-explorer/packages/testing-docs/docs/BE Tests/Common /Blockscout API /id546 - API - Common - Get balance.md

 ###### Step 1

-Create your own ERC20 token on L1 on Goerli network:
+Create your own ERC20 token on L1 on Sepolia network:
 - it should have the following name:
   - 2 first letters of your First Name and 2 first letters of your Last Name.
 For example for me it would be ANdrii DRebot, so ANDR.-